Measuring Compliance of Consent Revocation on the Web

 \section{Revocation Interface and its Compliance}

-This section examines user interfaces for revoking consent to determine if they potentially violate EU legal requirements, addressing \textbf{RQ1}.
-We first categorize the $161$ reachable websites out of top 200 (datasets DS1 and DS2 from Table~\ref{tab:datasets}), based on their consent banners: 108 (67\%) websites display a \emph{consent banner} to the users on their first visit, 8 (5\%) websites displayed a banner with \emph{no option}, not allowing neither to accept nor reject consent, and 45 (28\%) websites did not display any banner.\footnote{This can be explained by the fact that these websites were hosted outside of the EU and did not yet implement compliance solutions with EU laws.} We further manually classify 161 websites based on the interface provided to revoke consent: 120 (74.5\%) out of 161 websites provide users option to revoke consent \emph{within the same interface}, medium or website where the consent request took place, or navigates to related pages for revoking consent; 32 (19.8\%) websites provided users options to withdraw consent \emph{via different interface}, where the options to revoke consent are present outside the interface or medium from where the consent request took place, and 9 (5.6\%) websites offer \emph{no revocation} option.
+To address \textbf{RQ1}, we examined user interfaces for revoking consent and checked if they (potentially) violated EU legal requirements.
+We first categorize the $158$ reachable websites (datasets DS1 and DS2 from Table~\ref{tab:datasets}), based on their consent banners: 108 (67\%) websites display a \emph{consent banner} to the users on their first visit, 8 (5\%) websites displayed a banner with \emph{no option}, not allowing to accept or reject consent, and 45 (28\%) websites did not display any banner.\footnote{This can be explained by the fact that these websites were hosted outside of the EU and did not yet implement compliance solutions with EU laws.} We manually classify the 158 websites based on the interface to revoke consent: 120 (74.5\%) websites provide users option to revoke consent \emph{within the same interface} where the consent request took place, or navigates to related pages for revoking consent; 32 (19.8\%) websites provided options \emph{via different interface}, where such options are present outside the interface or medium, where the consent request took place, and 9 (5.6\%) websites offer \emph{no revocation} option.

 [1]{\cellcolor[HTML]{D9EAD3}{#1}} [1]{\cellcolor[HTML]{FFF2CC}{#1}} [1]{\cellcolor[HTML]{EA9999}{#1}} [1]{\cellcolor[HTML]{F4C2C2}{#1}}